 The Court battle is won; but the war goes on.
 Nothing truer was ever said than that eternal vigilance is the price of liberty.

-Capital and labor and citizens at large need to be alert to sense and stop the grasp for autocratic power concealed in the government reorganization ball and the wages and hours bill as first proposed.

-Similar scrutiny is due the farm bills for the same reason, and also because, if they affront human nature and economic law, they will for the same than good.
+Capital and labor and citizens at large need to be alert to sense and stop the grasp for autocratic power concealed in the government reorganization bill and the wages and hours bill as proposed by the present Executive.
+Similar scrutiny is due the farm bills, for the same reason, and also because, if they affront human nature and economic law, they will of course do more harm than good.

 What are Americans going to do about this whole situation?
 What are we going to do to restrain inordinate ambitions and to check costly experimentation with unsound theories?
 What are we going to do to obtain government that is wise, trustworthy, efficient and economical?
-Where can we look for government that inspires confidence, that encourages hope and innitiative, instead of parasitism, a government that stands for America at its best?
-We must look to the best men we have, regardless of party.
+Where can we look for government that inspires confidence, that encourages hope and initiative, instead of parasitism; government that stands for America at its best?
+We must look to the best man we have, regardless of party.